exiva/Vizio_SmartCast_API/README.md

 #### Notes
 `RESPONSE_VALUE` key is the code displayed on the TV.\
-`PAIRING_REQ_TOKEN` key is the code printed to the terminal after the pairing start request.
+`PAIRING_REQ_TOKEN` key is returned from the /pairing/start request.

 ### Cancel Pairing
 `PUT /pairing/cancel`